- Contact Us

 Rebecca McCulley, University of Kentucky Plant and Soil Sciences; Dave Engle and John Derek Scasta, Oklahoma State University Natural Resource Ecology and Management

-This competitive grant project is part of the Leopold Center's Ecology Initiative.Topics: Animal management and forage, Economic and environmental impacts
+This competitive grant project was part of the Leopold Center's Ecology Initiative.Topics: Animal management and forage, Economic and environmental impacts